-5. LINZ to improve access to parcel attribution by June 2020 and investigate the feasibility of creating a property boundary layer.
+5. LINZ to improve access to parcel attribution and investigate the feasibility of creating a property boundary layer.

-6. LINZ to complete national coverage of building outlines.
+LINZ to complete national coverage of building outlines.

-7. Fire and Emergency New Zealand understands the importance of providing easy access to suburbs data and is working with LINZ to establish the next steps.
+Fire and Emergency New Zealand understands the importance of the suburbs dataset and is working with LINZ to establish options regarding the dataset.